View Randy Russell's Obituary on www.swtimes.com/ and share memories

 Randy Russell

-Funeral service will be 1 p.m.
-Tuesday at Life Church with burial at Woodlawn Memorial Park under the direction of Ocker-Putman Funeral Home in Fort Smith.
+He was preceded in death by his father, Glynn Colquitt; and a grandson, Blaze Miesner.

-He is survived by his wife, Robin; three daughters, Mandy Pendleton, Miranda Russell and Jamie Knight; five sons, Michael and Matt Russell, Ben Taylor and Trey and Colton Miesner; his mother, Betty Colquitt; four brothers, Rick Russell, Rod and Ron Colquitt and Ronnie Sharp; and 14 grandchildren.
+He is survived by his wife, Robin of the home; his mother, Betty Colquitt of Arkoma; three daughters, Mandy Pendleton and her husband Jason of Fort Smith, Miranda Russell of Fort Smith and Jamie Knight and her husband Chad of Pocola; five sons, Michael Russell and Matt Russell and his wife Lauren, all of Fort Smith, Ben Taylor and his wife Julie of Bonanza and Trey and Colton Miesner, both of Fort Smith; four brothers, Rick Russell of Fort Smith, Rod Colquitt of Barling, Ron Colquitt of Arkoma and Ronnie Sharp of Muldrow; and 14 grandchildren.

+Funeral service will be held at 1 p.m.
+Tuesday, Sept.
+17, 2019, at Life Church in Fort Smith with burial at Woodlawn Memorial Park, under the direction of Ocker-Putman Funeral Home in Fort Smith.

+Pallbearers will be Ben and Billy Gibson, Jerry Harris, Billy Wheeler, Thurman Blanton and Taylor Welch.